[Refreshing Vacation Travel Diary] I left work for two weeks and went to Hokkaido

 Yuki Nomura

-After graduating from university, he worked on electronic medical record development at a local system development company.
+After graduating from university, he worked on developing electronic medical records at a local systems development company.

-He continues to develop smartphone apps in his private life as a hobby.
+He continues to develop smartphone apps as a hobby in his personal time.

-He is a mechanic who is a hardware geek.
+He is a hardware geek and mechanic.
 Leave the assembly of computers and bicycles to us!